Buffalo Carp Fish – The Only Guide You’ll Ever Need (FAQ)

 This can be a variety of things, depending on where you are fishing.
 If you are going lake fishing, you can use worms, crayfish, or minnows as bait.
 In a stream, you can use any small fish as bait.

-In the Great Lakes region, smallmouth buffalo fish have been known to eat freshwater mussels, crayfish, bluegills, little redhorse suckers, brown bullheads, blister shell clams, freshwater drum, and yellow perch.
+In the Great Lakes region, smallmouth buffalo fish have been known to eat freshwater mussels, crayfish, bluegills, little redhorse suckers, brown bullheads, bull fish, blister shell clams, freshwater drum, and yellow perch.

 Bestseller No. 1